t-davidson/piazza-slackbot/README.md

 # piazza-slackbot
-A super simple Slackbot that will send notifications if a new post is added to a Piazza page.
+A super simple bot to send Slack notifications when new posts are added to a Piazza page.

 # Instructions